hakataminamiWS/paypay-test/README.md

 # paypay-test
-the payment test for paypay by playframework 2.8.x
+the payment test for paypay by PlayFramework 2.8.x